 When you are on the phone with someone, it is a very intimate thing, especially wearing a headset.
 You get very close to the person, but at the same time, you are miles and miles away from that person and that violent situation.
 And that is also a part of their job description, to be distanced and professional.
 That contrast between those two things — something very intimate and violent, and something very distanced and professional — was an inspiration.
 How do we push a character to step away from this professional role, and what kind of person would that?'The contrast between something very intimate and violent, and something very distanced and professional was an inspiration.
 How do we push a character to step away from this professional role?'-Gustav MöllerClick To Tweet

-Jakob Cedergren (JC): I met a lot of people who were in the environment, and I was also at the dispatch centre and sat nights.
+Jakob Cedergren: I met a lot of people who were in the environment, and I was also at the dispatch centre and sat nights.

 Preparing for the shoot

-7R: I know you shot this really quickly.
+7R: I know you shot The Guilty really quickly.
 Did you have any prep time together?

 An intense 13-day shoot

-7R: What was the process for actually shooting it?
+7R: What was the process for actually shooting The Guilty?
 What did you have to act against?

 I was watching all three images.
 It was like I was editing the film as I was watching it.
 Between calls, I could tell an actor, “Try to be more aggressive in this take.”
 I could direct Jakob through the other actors this way.'Between calls, I could tell an actor, 'Try to be more aggressive in this take.'
 I could direct Jakob through the other actors this way.' - Gustav MöllerClick To Tweet